 The College is proud of its unique and distinctive ethos as one of only two girls’ state secondary schools in Leicestershire and as a World Class school.
 We regard our student body as a major strength and take great pride in both the success and diversity of our student intake.
 We give students a voice in the College and we listen.
 We value courtesy, politeness, honesty and effort.
 We accept that we all make mistakes from time to time and we aim to learn from our mistakes.
 We are inspired by excellence in all forms including academic, creative, practical, physical and personal achievements.

 We recognise that some parents will want their children to have mobile phones with them in College.
-We do not object to this as long as the phones are SWITCHED OFF and kept SECURELY AT THE BOTTOM OF THEIR BAGS at all times during the college day.
+If phones are ON SITE they must be OUT OF SITE.
+Phones should be SWITCHED OFF and kept SECURELY AT THE BOTTOM OF THEIR BAGS at all times during the college day.

 If you need to contact your child in case of emergency, you MUST phone the College Office and we will get a message to the student.